 You can research your graphics card and then see what performance you’re achieving.

-If you can’t reach what the suggested benchmarks, there’s a good chance that you have a CPU bottleneck.
+If you can’t reach the suggested benchmarks, there’s a good chance that you have a CPU bottleneck.

 What this means is that there’s a component, either a CPU or GPU, that is causing a bottleneck in your game.